 12 ExxonMobil includes this valuation under two separate accounting categories.
 The Canadian valuation is included as part of the aggregate "Property Plant and Equipment" on page 36 under Financial Information and again as part of the can be attributed to Canadian oil sands holdings.13 With the reduction of 3.5 billion barrels of oil sands, the company's Canadian oil sands portfolio stands at 700 million barrels of reserves.
-ExxonMobil is now telling investors that the \$28 billion in oil sands that was carried by 4.5 billion barrels of Canadian oil sands in 2015 is being carried by 700 million barrels of Canadian oil sands in 2016.
+ExxonMobil is now telling investors that the \$28 billion in oil sands that was carried by 4.5 billion barrels of Canadian oil sands in 2015 is being carried by 700 million barrels of Canadian oil sands in 2015 is being carried by 700 million barrels of Canadian oil sands in 2015.